aminalm/openstack-docs/source/manila/key_concepts/section_manila-key-concepts.rst

 .. important::

-   For the FlashBlade driver, share access is enforced through the use of NFS export controls configured within the FlashBlade.
+   For both the FlashBlade and FlashArray drivers, share access is enforced through the use of NFS export controls configured within the backend.

 Security Services
 -----------------